-- The requirements and recommendations for these interfaces on Level M3 based server systems are the same as the requirements and recommendations for Level M2.1 based server systems, with some additional requirements. - For OCP compliant servers with modular design that use a BMC daughter card, SBMR recommends adoption of the Datacenter Secure Control Module 1.0 (DC-SCM)[18].
+- R For Level M3-based server systems, the requirements and recommendations extend those of the level M2.1. - I For OCP compliant servers with modular design that use a BMC daughter card, SBMR recommends adoption of the Datacenter Secure Control Module 1.0 (DC-SCM) [22].

-The requirements and recommendations for the Host/SoC In-Band interfaces for Level M3-based server systems are the same requirements and recommendations as for Level M2.1-based server systems.
+R The requirements and recommendations for the Host/SoC In-Band interfaces for Level M3-based server systems are the same requirements and recommendations as for Level M2.1-based server systems.

-2.5.1.2 Debug UART
+2.4.1.2 Debug UART

-- For Level M3 based systems, it is recommended that the Arm SoC has an additional BSA [16] compliant UART connection to the BMC for the purpose of remote OS debugging through the BMC. - Per the BSA [16] and BBR [19], the debug UART must be a BSA [16] compliant UART that must be exposed to the host software using the Debug Port Table (DBG2) ACPI [5] Table.
+- I For Level M3 based systems, it is recommended that the Arm SoC has an additional BSA [20] compliant UART connection to the BMC for the purpose of remote OS debugging through the BMC. - I Per the BSA [20] and BBR [24], the debug UART must be a BSA [20] compliant UART that must be exposed to the host software using the Debug Port Table (DBG2) ACPI [7] Table.
 The default baud rate for interoperability with commercially available BMCs should be 115200 bits/second.

-2.5.1.3 BMC-SoC Side-Band
+2.4.1.3 BMC-SoC Side-Band

-- R{M3_SB_1} Level M3 based server systems standardize this interface based on the DMTF PMCI workgroup standards which define specifications for primary intercommunication interfaces/data models between baseboard management controller (BMC) and satellite management controller (SatMC). - $R{M3_SB_2}$ PLDM [3] [27] [28] [29] is used for the purpose of supporting platform-level data models and platform functions. - PLDM is designed to be an effective interface and data model that provides efficient access to low-level platform inventory, monitoring, control, event, and data/parameters transfer functions.
-PLDM defines data representations and commands that abstract the platform management hardware. - $R{M3_SB_3}$ MCTP [4] [30] is used as a transport protocol format that is independent of the underlying physical bus properties, as well as the "data-link" layer messaging used on the bus. - $R{M3_SB_4}$ PLDM over MCTP binding [31] is used as the format of PLDM over MCTP messages. - $R{M3_SB_5}$ SPDM [32] is used for the purpose of supporting security related capabilities of the devices. - X SPDM is designed to provide runtime authentication of a device by retrieving the certificate chains from it and verifying device authenticity by sending unique challenges.
-SPDM allows the requester to query the device's firmware or configuration data measurements for device attestation purposes. - $R{M3_SB_6}$ SPDM over MCTP binding [33] is used as the format of SPDM over MCTP messages. - R{M3_SB_7} Secure messages using SPDM specifications [34] is used for the purpose of supporting secure transfer of application data over PMCI transports using SPDM.
-Secure messages [34] also define the transport requirements for SPDM records, which form the basis of encryption and message authentication. - R{M3_SB_8} Secured Messages using SPDM over MCTP binding [35] is used as the format of SPDM secure messages over MCTP messages. - R{M3_SB_9} For Level M3 based server systems, the physical and data-link layer methods for MCTP communication are minimally defined by the MCTP over SMBus/I2C binding specification [36].
-Implementations may choose a higher bandwidth physical data-link, such as MCTP over PCIe VDM [14] or MCTP over I3C [37]
+- R{M3_SB_1} Level M3 based server systems standardize this interface based on the DMTF PMCI workgroup standards which define specifications for primary intercommunication interfaces/data models between BMC and SatMC. - R{M3_SB_2} PLDM [3] [31] [32] [33] is used for the purpose of supporting platform-level data models and platform functions. - X PLDM is designed to be an effective interface and data model that provides efficient access to low-level platform inventory, monitoring, control, event, and data/parameters transfer functions.
+PLDM defines data representations and commands that abstract the platform management hardware. - R{M3_SB_3} MCTP [4] [34] is used as a transport protocol format that is independent of the underlying physical bus properties, as well as the "data-link" layer messaging used on the bus. - $R{M3_SB_4}$ PLDM over MCTP binding [35] is used as the format of PLDM over MCTP messages. - R{M3_SB_5} SPDM [5] is used for the purpose of supporting security related capabilities of the devices. - X SPDM is designed to provide runtime authentication of a device by retrieving the certificate chains from it and verifying device authenticity by sending unique challenges.
+SPDM allows the requester to query the device's firmware or configuration data measurements for device attestation purposes. - R{M3_SB_6} SPDM over MCTP binding [36] is used as the format of SPDM over MCTP messages. - R{M3_SB_7} Secure messages using SPDM specifications [37] is used for the purpose of supporting secure transfer of application data over PMCI transports using SPDM.
+Secure messages [37] also define the transport requirements for SPDM records, which form the basis of encryption and message authentication. - R{M3_SB_8} Secured Messages using SPDM over MCTP binding [38] is used as the format of SPDM secure messages over MCTP messages. - R{M3_SB_9} For Level M3 based server systems, the physical and data-link layer methods for MCTP communication are minimally defined by the MCTP over SMBus/I2C binding specification [39].
+This interface must support bi-directional transfer of MCTP packets, which requires that both sides of the communication have completer addresses.
+Implementations may choose a higher bandwidth physical data-link, such as MCTP over PCIe VDM [18] or MCTP over I3C [40]